 13. Sustainable Democratic Constitutionalism and Climate Crisis (2020)

 Alexander Livingston is Associate Professor in the Department of Government at Cornell University.
 His research addresses social movements, civil disobedience, democratic theory, and the history of twentieth-century political thought.
 He is the author of Damn Great Empires!
-William James and the Politics of Pragmatism (Oxford University Press, 2016).
+William James and the Politics of Pragmatism (2016).

 David Owen, University of Southampton, UK.